 1. First chopping off the roots beyond the boundary may be considered as an act of trespass.

 2. Secondly, there is always a danger of killing a tree or making it unsafe when you mindlessly start chopping off the roots.

 Hiring a certified arborist would be the best way to go as they will use their scientific knowledge to identify which roots are able to be cut and which must stay.

 Do tree roots die when you cut down a tree?

 It all depends on the species of the tree you are cutting down.
 There are certain species of trees where roots won’t produce any sprouts once the tree has been cut down.
 It’s a bit of a survival mechanism for them.

-In most cases thought the roots beneath the ground would slowly decompose after the tree stump been removed and in some cases you’d notice the ground above the large roots sinking a little.
+In most cases thought the roots beneath the ground would slowly decompose after the tree stump had been removed and in some cases, you’d notice the ground above the large roots sinking a little.

-You can also opt for other types of chemical such as Epson salts, but such decisions need to be taken by an arborist.
+You can also opt for other types of chemicals such as Epsom salts, but such decisions need to be taken by an arborist.
 The risk of poisoning the soil and causing harm to your lawn and other trees in the vicinity is high.